 With that said, I created the Getting to Know Your Copy-Rights wiki page to assist teachers in better understanding copyright and fair use in the context of the classroom—information that will ensure compliance with U.S. Copyright regulations.
-In addition, this page includes a variety of links for copyright and royalty free images, musics and audio than can be incorporated into lessons, projects and without the worry of copyright infringement.
+In addition, this page includes a variety of links for copyright and royalty free images, music and audio than can be incorporated into lessons, projects without the worry of copyright infringement.

 The Getting to Know Your Copy-Rights resource also contains a “Copyright 101 for the 21st Century Classroom” newsletter/quick reference guide I developed to explain fair use and copyright guidelines as they pertain to the educational setting.

 The resources located on the Getting to Know Your Copy-Rights wiki page can help teachers to become more familiar with copyright laws.
 This information can also be used to teach students how to be responsible digital citizens.
 It is important that they understand what media types are legal to incorporate into their projects as well as how to properly cite the images, audio and videos that are utilized.